Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Experiments and Analyses

 \subsection{Performance of SDANN on various tasks}

-In \cref{tab:Overall Performance}, we test our models in different architectures in terms of evaluation metrics, weight precision, conversion loss, and time steps across a range of datasets and tasks.
-In this series of experiments, RoT and DRLOs are not employed for spike sparsity. \textbf{Note that the performance of the SDANN model is equivalent to that of the quantized ANN model.} This equivalence can be attributed to the direct mapping of the SDANN with STEM to the ANN.
+\Cref{tab:Overall Performance} presents the evaluation of our models with different architectures, considering metrics such as performance accuracy, weight precision, conversion loss, and required time steps across various datasets and tasks.
+In these experiments, RoT and DRLOs are not applied for spike sparsity. \textbf{Notably, the performance of the SDANN model is equivalent to that of the quantized ANN model.} This alignment is due to the direct mapping of SDANN with STEM to the corresponding quantized ANN.